 Terminal Modernization Program

-Note: As with any long-term, multi-faceted project, the Allegheny County Airport Authority (ACAA) will continue to revise information to reflect changing innovation, stakeholder input, new industry requirements, etc., to ensure that best industry practices are applied throughout the design and construction phases of a new terminal set to open in 2023.
+Note: As with any long-term, multi-faceted project, the Allegheny County Airport Authority (ACAA) will continue to revise information to reflect changing innovation, stakeholder input, new industry requirements, etc., to ensure that best industry practices are applied throughout the design and construction phases of a new terminal.

 1. What is the Terminal Modernization Program?